The dos and don’ts of dealing with an alcoholic partner

 Dealing within an alcoholic partner can have a massive impact on a person’s life.
 Within this blog, we will look at the dos and don’ts of living with someone addicted to alcohol.
 We have also put together the dos and don’ts of talking to the person about their drinking, which you can use if and when you are ready to have this conversation.

-The dos and don’ts of living with an alcoholic partner
+The dos of living with an alcoholic partner

 Living with an alcoholic partner can be physically and emotionally draining.
+Learning how to deal with an alcoholic spouse as well as looking after yourself can be stressful and often, support is needed to help manage.
 We have put together some recommendations on how to look after yourself and the other people living in your household.

 - DO try to maintain a level of normality throughout your days.
 Stick to a family routine, so go to work, eat meals, relax and go to bed at the same time every day